David Webb (footballer): Chelsea

 It was with Chelsea that Webb really made his name in football, in particular for his role in Chelsea's win in the 1970 FA Cup final against Leeds United at Old Trafford.
 During the first game at Wembley, Webb, playing at right-back, had a nightmare and was tormented throughout the match by the nimble and tricky Leeds winger Eddie Gray as Chelsea were somewhat fortunate to emerge with a 2–2 draw.
 Manager Dave Sexton made a tactical switch for the replay, moving Webb to the centre to partner John Dempsey while the more uncompromising Ron Harris was detailed to mark Gray.
 Webb – and Chelsea overall – performed markedly better in the replay and it was he who proved the unlikely hero, heading in the winner from an Ian Hutchinson throw-in in extra time.

 The following year Chelsea beat Real Madrid in another replay to win the European Cup Winners Cup.
 Although he spent much of his Chelsea career as a right back, he also played in central defence (his original position) and occasionally as a centre forward, once hitting a hat-trick against Ipswich Town in December 1968.
 He wore every shirt from 1 to 12 at Chelsea, except number 11.
 Ipswich were once again witness to his versatility when he played as a goalkeeper for an entire match, on 27 December 1971, keeping a clean sheet in the process, and then scored two goals in the return fixture as a centre forward in March 1972.

-After Chelsea
+Queens Park Rangers

 He finally left Chelsea in July 1974, having scored 21 times in 230 games, joining Queens Park Rangers for £120,000.
 In February 1975, Webb sensationally announced his retirement from the game after just a few months with his new club.
 However, just a week later, he asked to return to the club, having resolved a number of personal business issues, with assistance from close friend Terry Venables.
 Webb then concentrated on football, helping Rangers to the runners-up spot in the Football League in the 1975–76 season, their best ever league position.
 Seven goals in 116 games for Rangers were followed by a £50,000 move to Leicester City in September 1977.
-He stayed just over a year at Filbert Street, playing 33 games for the Foxes before joining Derby County in December 1978, his Derby debut coming on 23 December in a goalless draw at home to Aston Villa.
-He left the Baseball Ground in May 1980, after 26 games for the Rams (1 goal), joining AFC Bournemouth.